S-Sanjith/notepad_win32/README.md

 Use this compiler to compile the code in main.cpp

-If you use MinGW, you can use te following command to compile the code:
+If you use MinGW, you can use the following command to compile the code:

 `g++ main.cpp -o notepad.exe`